-Faculty concerns about fitness, readiness and competence for leadership can appropriately affect decisions about student advancement and tenure at Iliff.
-In such cases, the Director of the Iliff Counseling Center serves as consultant to faculty representatives, and/or to the individual student, as appropriate.
-Material from the C&G process may be considered as one piece of information in that process.
-However, decisions are the responsibility of the faculty and are made after considering a wide range of input of which the C&G processes described above are only one component.
+Additionally, faculty concerns about fitness, readiness and competence for leadership can appropriately affect decisions about student advancement and tenure at Iliff.
+In such cases, the Director of the ICGC serves as consultant to faculty representatives, and/or the individual student, as appropriate.
+Material from the C&G process may be considered as one piece of information useful to that process.
+However, information provided by the ICGC is but one source utilized in the decisions made by faculty.